 If you want to move to a favourable position, which could expose you to heavy enemy fire, it will often be wiser to forfeit your change to fire, for the extra agility you gain by being cloaked.
-You are relatively sure to survive unscratched or with only minor damage against low firepower swarms and even a couple of shots from top ace pilots, especially if you can keep them from range 1 or use asteroids as cover as described later, and perhaps choose the evade action.
-It will often discourage enemy ships from targeting the Phantom altogether and instead go for secondary targets instead.
+You are relatively sure to survive unscratched or with only minor damage against low firepower swarms and even a couple of shots from top ace pilots, especially if you can keep them from range 1 or use asteroids as cover as described later.
+You can in these situations even take advantage of the build in Stygium Particle Array to uncloak to get an evade token, for then to cloak after your move.
+It will often discourage enemy ships from targeting the Phantom altogether and instead go for secondary objectives instead.
 At the end of the combat phase, where other ships could have been destroyed or severely damaged, the Phantom will have a good chance to still be in one piece and then be able to outmanoeuvre the attackers for a possible devastating counterattack in the following rounds.

-A variant puts the Phantom in a outflank manoeuvre, where it tries to keep its distance, teasing the enemy ships to break formation, accepting being under long range fire, for the benefit of watching the enemy getting into disarray, making them ripe for a well timed counterstrike.
+A variant puts the Phantom in a outflank manoeuvre, where it tries to keep its distance, teasing the enemy ships to break formation to chase it down, accepting being under long range fire, for the benefit of watching the enemy getting into disarray, making them ripe for a well timed counterstrike.

-The next main cloaking doctrine concerns the situations where the Phantom is caught in the wrong place at the wrong time, staring down the wrong end of the powered up blasters of a fully prepared enemy squadron.
+The next main cloaking doctrine concerns the situations where the Phantom is caught in the wrong place at the wrong time, staring down the wrong end of the powered up cannons of a fully prepared enemy squadron.
 In these cases the cloaking will not be used as much to give you a future positional advantage, but as a panic button.
 It will often be tempting to accept getting your phantom damaged, so you can bear down your lethal firepower on the opponents.
 It will take a lot of experience, plus some trial an error to know when to choose to return fire and when to slink into the shadows.
-If you are facing a single ship, more often than not your probably more powerful lasers will come out on top, but as mentioned earlier, the Phantom is a very expensive and fragile ship, and one you not should treat carelessly.
+If you are facing a single ship and posses the evade from decloaking plus a focus token, more often than not your probably equal powerful lasers will come out on top, but as mentioned earlier, the Phantom is a very expensive and fragile ship, and one you not should treat carelessly.

-The third doctrine and arguably the most powerful advantage of cloaking, is the ability to stop being cloaked.
+The fourth doctrine and arguably the most powerful advantage of cloaking, is the ability to stop being cloaked.

-If you start your round cloaked, you can decloak, giving you a opportunity to alter you position before revealing your manoeuvre dial.
-Being able to barrel roll or boost using the straight 2 template when you decloak, turning even the most innocent looking bank into an array of powerful offensive, evasive or repositional manoeuvres.
+If you start your round cloaked, you can decloak during The System Phase, giving you a opportunity to alter you position before getting to the Activation Phase.
+Being able to decloak with a barrel-roll or boost using the [2straight] template, might turn even the most innocent looking later manoeuvre into an array of powerful offensive, evasive or repositional moves.

-Few other ships offer this control over the movement after the mind game of the dial decision in the planning phase, and is the main reason the Phantom excels in the role as a deep striker, that can penetrate the enemies lines and hit their most vital targets with its powerful blasters, before fading back into the shadows.
+Few other ships offer this control over the movement after the mind game of the dial decisions in the Planning Phase, and is the main reason the Phantom excels in the role as a deep striker, that can penetrate the enemies lines and hit their most vital targets with its powerful laser cannons, before fading back into the vacuum.

-The decloaking is of course somehow countered if the confronted ships have higher pilot skills than the Phantoms and therefor moves after you have decloaked.
-But they will still need to make some tough choices in guessing where you will end up, because the of the many possibilities you posses.
-If you for example are flying head to head with the enemy, you might make a 7 range koiogran turn – decloak two straight ahead plus you ship base and then the 4 koiogran – or you might outflank them, with a boost to the side followed by a sharp 1 turn in the opposite direction.
+The reposition of the decloaking is of course somehow countered if the confronted ships have higher initiative than the Phantom and therefor moves after you have moved.
+But they will still need to make some tough choices in guessing where you will be at the start of the Activation Phase, because the of the many possibilities you posses.
+If you for example are flying head to head with the enemy, you might make a 7 range koiogran turn – decloak two straight ahead plus you ship base and then the 4 koiogran – or you might outflank them, with a decloak to the side followed by a sharp 1 turn in the opposite direction.

 When flying the Phantom, you should also reevaluate your relation to the obstacles on the field.
 Asteroids are your friends, and while being cloaked you should strive to keep these between you and the enemies who can target you, giving you five or maybe even six defence dices due to range between the enemy star fighters and your precious hull.
-You should not be worried about flying straight towards an asteroid, something highly discouraged for almost all other pilots, because a decloak a barrel roll to either sides should steer you clear of the rock.
-Again in this case, the opponent needs to make a difficult choice, because she will most likely need to take the same asteroid into consideration, when she plans her next moves, which will open her up, for a possible devastating shot in the back, if she makes the wrong turn.
+You should not be worried about flying straight towards an asteroid – something highly discouraged for almost all other pilots – because a decloak barrel roll to either sides should steer you clear of the rock.
+Again in this case, the opponent needs to make a difficult choice, because she will most likely need to take the same asteroid into consideration, when she plans her next moves, which might expose her fragile flank, for a possible devastating shot if she makes the wrong turn.